Case Western Reserve University requires COVID-19 vaccinations for faculty, staff and students. Get full details.

 None of the more than 121,000 participants in clinical trials for the three vaccines had severe reactions determined to be related to the vaccine.

-The most common side effects from both vaccines include feeling fatigue or mild soreness in your upper arm.
+The most common side effects from the vaccines include feeling fatigue or mild soreness in your upper arm.
 Some also experience a headache, fever and/or chills, but all usually go away within a few hours or by the next morning.

 Distribution of Vaccines (Ohio)